lynrco/lynr.co/INFRASTRUCTURE.md

 ## AMQP

 We are using [CloudAMQP][cloudamqp] as the hosting provider for [RabbitMQ][rabbitmq].
 RabbitMQ is a rock solid piece of software well suited to passing ephemeral messages between disparate parts of the application.
 Using a SaaS provider for this allows more focus on development and less focus on infrastructure which is a common theme in this document.

-Presently (as of 2014-03-15) both lynr-co and lynr-co-stage are served by the same CloudAMQP instance.
-There is only one worker process running and both write to the same Queues on CloudAMQP, meaning both lynr-co and lynr-co-stage place messages in the same Queue and the single worker processes them.
-There is some **risk** associated with this stragegy if new types of `Lynr::Queue::Job` messages are published to the Queue before the lynr-co worker process knows how to process them.
+Generally, lynr-co-stage does not have a 'worker' process running so background jobs are not being processed.
+There is a CloudAMQP instance running for staging but it is the smallest plan type.
+The AMQP instance for lynr-co has a pool of twelve (12) connections available for use.

 [cloudamqp]: http://www.cloudamqp.com
 [rabbitmq]: http://www.rabbitmq.com